aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-the-eksctl-cluster/index.en.md

 ---
-title: "Creating an EKS Cluster with eksctl"
+title: "Creating the EKS Cluster"
 weight: 31
 ---

-In the following steps, you will:
+In the following module, you will complete the outcomes listed below:

-1. Access and configure a AWS Cloud9 IDE, a cloud-based integrated development environment that lets you write, run, and debug code all within the browser.
+1. Access and Configure a AWS Cloud9 IDE Environment
+   * AWS Cloud9 is cloud-based integrated development environment that lets you write, run, and debug code all within the browser.

-2. Create a simple 3 node EKS Cluster with a provided cluster config
+2. Create a 3 Node EKS Cluster with a provided EKS Cluster Config

 ---

 ## Step 1: Access the Cloud9 IDE
----

 Let's start with accessing the Cloud9 IDE and downloading some extras